sushmakalvakuntla/Update-ReadMe/README.md

 The react-wood-duck is a series of individual styles and components, that when combined make beautiful, intuitive designs.
 The shared component library gives developers a collection of re-usable React components and SCSS partials for building their products.

+## List of components and Updates

+see the wiki

 ## Installation

 using npm,